 Some cats relax after taking time to checkout the exam room.
 Other cats become more anxious the longer the time in the room.
 If you know your cat’s window of opportunity, share this with your vet.

-It may mean discussing information with your vet after your cat is back safely in his carrier, but this can help minimize your cat’s stress during the visit.
+Discuss information with your vet after your cat is back safely in his carrier.
+This can help minimize your cat’s stress during the visit.

 Consider House Calls

 Another alternative to consider is house calls.
 Check with your vet to see if he/she makes house calls.
 We have a mobile vet that also visits your home.
-These options will usually cost more, but may be worth investigating if your cat is prone to extreme anxiety or has a chronic condition requiring frequent vet visits.
+These options will cost more, but may be worth investigating for cats prone to extreme anxiety, or a chronic condition requiring frequent vet visits.